Why Do My Hips Hurt: Common Causes and Treatments

 The hip joint is as stable as it is not only because of the labrum but also because of the support of its three major ligaments.
 Ligaments attach bone to bone, and the hip joint’s ligaments are named after the bones they connect — Iliofemoral, Pubofemoral, and Ischiofemoral.
 These ligaments form an envelope around the joint, known as the joint capsule, and are essential to the joint’s stability.

-Common Treatments for Hip Pain
+Treatment Options for Hip Pain

 For more serious cases of bone, tissue, and joint damage, surgery may be an option.
 These surgeries may be minor for certain tissue repairs, or more comprehensive for hip replacement.
 Without a thorough assessment from your doctor, however, it’s best not to jump to this conclusion.
 Talk to your doctor so they can prescribe the best treatment for your hip pain.

 Our team of hip specialists at the Orthopaedic & Spine Center of the Rockies are skilled experts in the causes of and treatments for hip pain.
-We know how cumbersome hip pain can be, and our goal is to get your hips back in tip-top shape.
+We know how cumbersome hip pain can be, and our goal is to get your hips back in tip-top shape, ranging from physical therapy or hip scope surgery to joint replacement.
+You don’t have to live with hip pain.
+Schedule an appointment with one of our specialists, and let’s get those hips working as they should.